Azure/aca-landing-zone-accelerator/scenarios/aca-internal/README.md

 *  TBD

 ## Next
-Pick one of the IaC options below and follow the instructions to deploy the AKS reference implementation.
+Pick one of the IaC options below and follow the instructions to deploy the ACA reference implementation.